2022 Bend, Oregon shooting: Shooting

-After leaving his Fox Hollow apartment building at about 7:00 pm, the gunman, 20-year-old Ethan Blair Miller, fired into his own vehicle, a 1997 Ford F-250, in the parking lot of the apartment building.
-The gunman, armed with an AR-15 style rifle and a shotgun, then fired into the parking lot of a Costco as he walked to the Forum shopping center.
+The gunman, 20-year-old Ethan Blair Miller, was captured on Ring Doorbell surveillance leaving his Fox Hollow apartment building at 7:03 pm, armed with an AR-15 style rifle and a 12-gauge shotgun.
+Miller wore a green satchel containing ammunition, a tactical vest and a black shirt with the word HURT in dark red lettering across his chest in reference to the song "Hurt" by Nine Inch Nails.
+He then fired three shots into his own vehicle, a 1997 Ford F-250, in the parking lot of the apartment building.
+Miller is then caught on surveillance walking through the parking lot between an Old Navy and a Costco.
+He opened fire, hitting stacks of hot tubs, a parked van, and wounding the driver of a moving black Honda Civic with glass and shrapnel as he shot through the passenger-side window.

-At about 7:04 pm, Miller reached the parking lot of the Forum shopping center, where he fired into a Big Lots store adjacent to Safeway.
-Upon reaching the west entrance of the Safeway, he shot Glenn Edward Bennett, an 84-year-old customer.
+At 7:05 pm, Miller reached the Forum shopping center parking lot, where he fired into a Big Lots store adjacent to Safeway.
+Upon reaching the west entrance of the Safeway, he shot Glenn Edward Bennett, an 84-year-old customer and Korean War veteran, five times, striking near his groin, right arm and left thigh.
 Two other shoppers of the grocery store fled when the shooting started, but later returned to help Bennett, who had been lying on the ground.
 Bennett later died from his injuries in the hospital.

-The gunman then moved farther into the store, firing into aisles as he progressed.
-He eventually reached the store's produce section, where he was stabbed by Donald Ray Surrett Jr., a 66-year-old employee who had hid behind a produce cart in the store after he heard gunshots.
-When the gunman looked in the opposite direction, Surrett stabbed him with a produce knife and attempted to disarm him.
-However, the shooter eventually overpowered Surrett and shot him to death.
-Two other people suffered non-life-threatening injuries from the shooting.
+Miller then moved farther into the store, firing into aisles as he progressed.
+He is then seen walking over to the meat section where he confronts a hiding person laying on the ground, firing a shot beside him and continuing, leaving the patron unharmed.
+Miller then continues toward the produce section where he is stabbed by Donald Ray Surrett Jr., a 66-year-old employee who had hidden behind a produce cart in the store after he heard gunshots.
+As Miller walked past the produce cart, Surrett lunged at him with a produce knife and attempted to disarm him, forcing him to drop his shotgun.
+However, Miller overpowered Surrett and shot him once with his rifle.
+He then drops the rifle, picks up the shotgun and shoots Surrett twice, ultimately killing him.

+Miller then continued to the produce aisle where he proceeded to sit back against a shelf, placed the shotgun under him, fired upwards and committed suicide.

 After receiving an emergency 911 call, officers entered the grocery store from the front and back.
 At 7:08 pm, Miller was found dead from a self-inflicted gunshot wound.
-The two firearms he used were found near his body.
+The entire event was captured on video footage and a censored version was later released 95 days after the shooting.

-In total, the gunman fired more than 100 shots.
-While law enforcement has not completed its search of shell casings, they have recovered more than 100 shell casings from the gunman's apartment complex, The Forum shopping center, and the interior of the Safeway.
-Three molotov cocktails and a sawed-off shotgun were also found in the shooter's car.
+In total, Miller fired more than 100 rounds.
+Law enforcement recovered more than 100 shell casings from the gunman's apartment complex, The Forum shopping center, and the interior of the Safeway.
+Three molotov cocktails and a sawed-off Remington 870 shotgun were also found in the shooter's truck.